TTFH/TDLL/README.md

 Return value
 list (table) – Indexed table with handles to all wheels of the vehicle

+handle = GetWheelVehicle(wheel)
+Arguments
+wheel (number) – Wheel handle
+Return value
+handle (number) – Handle to the vehicle the wheel is part of

 path = GetScriptPath(handle)
 Arguments
 handle (number) – Script handle